 There are a lot of things that go into the making of a great sales manager.
-For now, let’s focus on 16 principles of Sales Management.
-Here are the last 8 of the Sixteen Principles:
+Last week we focused on the first eight of the Sixteen Principles of Sales Management.
+Here are the remaining eight Principles:

 9) Catch them doing something right: Most all of us react better to positive reinforcement as opposed to always being criticized for what we did wrong.
 It is important for a sales manager to let their salespeople know when they have done something right.
 For every piece of negative feedback, there should be 10 pieces of positive feedback.
 It is also vital to separate the two; a coaching session should focus on what the salesperson needs to improve on.
 If you are providing positive feedback, do not include negative feedback in the same session.
 If you take the time to catch your salespeople doing good things, then chances are high that they will continue to do those things.